DES 1100. Intro to Digital Design. 3 Hours.

 DES 2300.
 Design II.
 3 Hours.

 An intermediate level course that expands the skills and knowledge acquired in Design I. The course emphasizes practical assignments that examine applied problem solving and professional solutions for graphic designers.
 Specific themes/topics for the course include visual grouping and hierarchy, visual identity development and application of Gestalt theory.
-Prerequisites: DES 1100 and DES 1300 (both Grade C- or higher).
 Course fee required.
+Prerequisites: DES 1100 (Grade C or higher) OR WEB 1400 (Grade C or higher); AND DES 1300 (Grade C or higher) OR ART 1120 (Grade C or higher).
 FA, SP.

 DES 2710.
 Typography I. 3 Hours.

 Study of basic layout, lettering, type design, identification of styles, and typographic history.
 Students learn how to use type as a basic element of graphic communication, how the use of different typefaces visually communicate a desired effect, and fundamental terminology of type specification.
 Consists of lectures, quizzes, and ongoing typographically-related projects intended to be of portfolio-quality.
-Dual listed with ART 2710 (students may take only one course for credit).
 Course fee required.
-Prerequisite: DES 1300 (Grade C- or higher).
+Prerequisite: ART 1120 OR DES 1300 (Grade C or higher).
 FA, SP.

 DES 3300.
 Intro to Digital Video Editing.
 3 Hours.